koalamadness/CS-2026/january_diary.md

 ## 2026/01/20

+SELECT distinct city
+FROM patients WHERE province_id = "NS";

+SELECT first_name, last_name, birth_date
+FROM patients WHERE height > 160 AND weight > 70;

+SELECT first_name, last_name, allergies
+FROM patients where allergies IS not NULL AND city = "Hamilton";

 SELECT first_name, last_name, gender FROM patients WHERE gender = "M";

 SELECT first_name, last_name FROM patients WHERE allergies IS null;